blm768/BulletD/README.md

 2. Generate files for `extern(C)` methods and `gen_c.d`
 3. Generate `bullet/bindings/sizes.d`, which contains sizes of the C++ classes

-Sometime during the generation process, "`all.d`" files are generated for each package to simplify imports.
+Sometime during the generation process, `all.d` files are generated for each package to simplify imports.